alvinbengeorge/petStoreAPI/README.md

     "image": "https://petImageURL"
 }
 ```
+**Can only be done by the owner of the pet.
+Username and Password must be provided in the header**

 ### `/usercreate [POST]`
 Creates a user.
 The body of the request should be in the following format: